gschmutz/bigdata-spark-workshop/11a-scheduling-with-airflow-3.x/README.md

 ![](./images/airflow-with-dag-details-run2.png)

 > **What you should see:** All five task boxes turn dark green from left to right as each task completes.
-The total wall-clock time is typically 1–3 minutes, dominated by the Spark job at the end of the pipeline.
+The total wall-clock time is typically below 1 minute, dominated by the Spark job at the end of the pipeline.

-> **What just happened?** Airflow executed the five tasks in the dependency order defined by the `>>` chain: it deleted the existing `raw/` and `refined/` folders in MinIO, uploaded the airports CSV and all flights CSV files, and finally submitted the `prep_refined.py` Spark application using `SparkSubmitOperator`.
-The Spark job fetched the script from MinIO (`s3a://flight-bucket/app/prep_refined.py`), read the raw CSV files, applied the schema transformations, and wrote the refined Parquet files back to MinIO.
+> **What just happened?** Airflow executed the five tasks in the dependency order defined by the `>>` chain: it deleted the existing `raw/` and `refined/` folders in Object Storage, uploaded the airports CSV and all flights CSV files, and finally submitted the `prep_refined.py` Spark application using `SparkSubmitOperator`.
+The Spark job fetched the script from Object Storage (`s3a://flight-bucket/app/prep_refined.py`), read the raw CSV files, applied the schema transformations, and wrote the refined Parquet files back to Object Storage.
 Airflow tracked each task's status and dependencies — if any task had failed, downstream tasks would have been automatically skipped.

 Click on one of the dark green cells and navigate to the **Logs** tab to see the log of the task execution

 ![](./images/airflow-with-dag-details-run3.png)

 This is very helpful for debugging, should you run into an error with one of the tasks.
-We can see that the logs are stored in S3 (in the `admin-bucket` in MinIO).
+We can see that the logs are stored in S3 (in the `admin-bucket`).

-Use the Minio Console to check that the raw data has been loaded an the refined data created.
+Use the RustFS Console to check that the raw data has been loaded and the refined data created.

-## Forcing and error to see it in the Airflow UI
+## Forcing an error to see it in the Airflow UI

 You can easily simulate a problem by changing one of the Airflow connections with an invalid value.

-Navigate to the S3 connection `aws-s3` and replace the **AWS Access Key ID** with `minio` (instead of `admin`).
+Navigate to the S3 connection `aws-s3` and replace the **AWS Access Key ID** with `manager` (instead of `admin`).
 Click on **Save** to make it active.

 Now navigate back to the detail page for the `spark_airport_and_flight_refined` DAG and click on the **> Trigger** button to trigger the DAG once again and confirm the **single run** on the pop-up window.